Summer jobs for students

 Get help finding a job

-If you are a teen living in certain parts of the province, you could also be eligible for a separate program – called Jobs for Youth – that provides 8 weeks of paid employment, along with training.
+If you are a teen living in certain parts of the province, you could be eligible for this program, which provides eight weeks of paid employment along with training.

-If you are 16 years old turning 17 in 2014, you could apply to be a Stewardship Youth Ranger and work on natural resources management projects for 8 weeks this summer.
+If you are turning 17 anytime in 2015 (born in 1998), you could apply to be a Stewardship Youth Ranger and work on local natural resource management projects for 8 weeks this summer.

 Through the Summer Employment Opportunities program, students are hired each year in a variety of summer positions across the Ontario Public Service, its related agencies and community groups.

 Who is eligible: Students aged 15 or older